-- If any of the voltages produced by the first external power supply unit fall below normal levels. - If any of the voltages produced by the second external power supply unit fall below normal levels. - If an internal matrix alarm condition activates a matrix relay to turn on an external alarm. - If the PSU exceeds a temperature threshold. - If either of the CPU cards is removed from the matrix. - If either of the matrix's two cooling fans stop operating.
+- If any of the voltages produced by the first power supply unit fall below normal levels. - If any of the voltages produced by the second power supply unit fall below normal levels. - If an internal matrix alarm condition activates a matrix relay to turn on an external alarm. - If either of the CPU cards is removed from the matrix. - If either of the matrix's two cooling fans stop operating.